Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: EFT expansion

-where depending on where we cut the expansion we will talk about $T_{\rm W}^{\rm LO}$, $T_{\rm W}^{\rm NLO}$, $T_{\rm W}^{\rm N^2LO}$ and so on.
 There are a few technicalities involved in the previous process.
 One is that the EFT potential is singular and has to be regularized for its proper use within the Lippmann-Schwinger equation.
 Another is that the EFT potential contains free parameters that have to be fitted to data.
-We will not cover the specific details at the moment as these are standard technical procedures (a brief overview is given in Appendix \ref{app:p-space}).
+I will not cover the specific details at the moment as these are standard technical procedures (a brief overview is given in Appendices \ref{app:p-space} and \ref{app:r-space} for p- and r-space, respectively).

 If power counting is really working for the potential, the natural expectation is that the subleading contributions will be smaller than the leading order ones for the momenta at which the expansion is expected to work.
 That is, the scattering amplitude can be expanded in terms of the power counting